mwilliamson/nope/README.rst

 * Allow types of variables to be specified in the same way as functions, such as giving the type of an empty list.

-* Only allow assignments and definitions in class definition bodies.

 * Fix: variable references in class methods should not be resolved to class variables.